 Centropyge bicolor – Bicolor Angelfish

-Centropyge bicolor are a part of the family Pomacanthidae.
+Centropyge bicolor is a part of the family Pomacanthidae.
 This is but one of the 74 species of cataloged marine angelfish ranging in size from under 3 inches to over 16 in length.
 This species is widespread throughout the Pacific Ocean with the notable exclusion of the Hawaiian Islands.
-Significant populations can be found can be found off the coats of Fiji, New Caledonia, New Guinea, as well as throughout the Great Barrier Reef.
-Bicolors are most often seen in pairs or small aggregations in brackish lagoon water and along reefs slopes at depths ranging from 10 to 80 feet.
+Significant populations can be found off the coast of Fiji, New Caledonia, and New Guinea, as well as throughout the Great Barrier Reef.
+Bicolors are most often seen in pairs or small aggregations in brackish lagoon water and along reef slopes at depths ranging from 10 to 80 feet.

 This is one of the larger dwarf angles, growing to as long as 6 inches in length as an adult.
 The anterior body region and caudal fins of these are canary yellow.
 Their posteriors are royal purple or blue sometimes with thin, barely perceptible, vertical bars that are only slightly lighter in color than the posterior coloration.
 These fish also have a single purple bar that starts at one eye and loops around the top of their head and then terminates at the other eye.
 This fish is also marketed by the aquarium trade under the name Oriole Angel.

 Bicolor angelfish carry a moderate care level.
 They can be successfully raised by aquarists of intermediate skill levels.
 This is among the most peaceful of the commercially available angelfish varieties.
 They make wonderful additions to a multi-species aquarium provided they are housed with fish of similar size and temperament.
 Angles often demonstrate territorial aggression toward conspecifics and similar-looking species.